jamesaustinmiley/AD-Deployment/README.md

 <br />

 <p>
 Log into the dc-1 virtual machine as jane_admin.
 Type PowerShell in the search bar, right-click Windows PowerShell ISE and click Run as Administrator.
 Click on the Script down arrow to unveil a text box above PowerShell.
 Copy a script with code, save it as create-users on Desktop, and paste it in the text box above PowerShell where it can run and create new users to join the Active Directory.
+After running the script, open Active Directory Users and Computers and observe the new accounts that should be listed in the _EMPLOYEES organizational unit.
+You should be able to log in to the Client-1 VM as any of the new employees since they are all now members of the Domain Users which means they can use Remote Desktop.
+When logging in to Client-1 with one of the new employees, do so as mydomain.com\"employee name" (gig.foc) with Password1 as the password, which was part of the code used to create the new employees.
 </p>
 <p>
 <img src="https://imgur.com/BDD1FBx.png" alt="Powershell ISE"/>